 Please note, your attendance is required on campus beginning Monday, August 1 through Friday, August 5, 2016.

 *If you have outstanding prerequisite coursework to be completed, you must have a plan in place to complete this prior to the start of classes.
-Please contact the admissions office immediately if you foresee difficulty in completing all conditions in time.
+Please contact the admissions office immediately if you foresee difficulty in completing all requirements in time.